 This module introduces you to the major orientations and discoveries in the social psychology of group processes.
-The material covers both behaviour within groups (e.g. group structure, social influence, leadership, and group performance) and behaviour between groups (e.g. intergroup conflict and cooperation, social categorisation and social identity, prejudice and its reduction).
-Basic mechanisms in groups that occupy the same position in the social structure in terms of power, status, and group size, as well as mechanisms that characterize asymmetric groups will be analyzed.
+The material covers both behaviour within groups (e.g. group structure, social influence, leadership, and group performance) and behaviour between groups (e.g. intergroup conflict and co-operation, social categorisation and social identity, and prejudice and its reduction).
+We analyse the basic mechanisms in groups that occupy the same position in the social structure in terms of power, status, and group size, as well as mechanisms that characterize asymmetric groups.
 There is a strong emphasis on social psychological theory being examined by systematic empirical research.
-Teaching will be by lectures and seminars with additional practical demonstrations from time to time.
+Teaching is by lectures and seminars with additional practical demonstrations from time to time.

-This module appears in:
+This module appears in the following module collections.

 1 two-hour lecture per week plus 2 one-hour seminars during the term